 Phone: (570) 815-2809

 About: Jason Jackson is the Pastor of Discipleship at Saylorville Church.
-Contact Jason for possible opportunities to help out a Cell Group in need (moving, yard work, financially, etc…).
+Contact Jason for possible opportunities to help out a Community Group in need (moving, yard work, financially, etc…).

 Contact: Curt DeGraaff